compsci-apology/book/book.md

         2. Abstractions can be chained; symbols themselves can be abstracted further
         3. Abstractions can be also be incarnated
             1. a symbol can be used to select transformations of the object domain such that the object domain now maps to the symbol
-            2. A blueprint can be used to build a house
+                1. A blueprint can be used to build a house
-            3. A textual description of a computer program can be turned into source code
+                2. A textual description of a computer program can be turned into source code
-            4. An image or a feeling can be used to guide the creation of a song or painting
+                3. An image or a feeling can be used to guide the creation of a song or painting
+    2. Absractions can also be applied to motions
+        1. Rather than causing a muscle to contract directly, an abstraction can represent contractions of muscle groups
-    2. A loss function maps symbols to numerical scores.
+    3. A loss function maps symbols to numerical scores.
         1. A utility function can be see as a kind of loss function; the two are almost, but not quite equiavlent.
             1. Ignoring hardware constraints, these two are identical
                 1. Maximizing x is mathematically equal to minizing the value of -x